wiggly/wordle/shared/postgres-game-repository/README.md

 # Postgres Game Repository

-A persistent game store backed by a postgres database
+This is an Adapter for the Domain's `GameRepository` Port that provides an implementation backed by a Postgres RDBMS.

 *TODO*